Open Water Information

 How far do we swim on Monday nights?

-The Advanced training group swims at about a 30-minute mile pace, with two or three rest stops along the way.
-The Intermediate training group swims at about a 40-minute mile pace, with many rest stops along the way, 100 to 800 yards at a time.
-The Beginner group swims at about a 40-minute mile pace stopping frequently, swimming 25 to 500 yards at a stretch.
+The Workout group swims at about a 30- to 40-minute mile pace, with three to five rest stops along the way.
+The Coached group swims at about a 40- to 45-minute mile pace, with many rest stops along the way, swimming 100 to 500 yards at a time.

 Things to know if you are getting in the Bay for the first time: Usually the things that freak people out about the open water are: